 There are many different approaches to take when administering eating disorder therapy.
 Eating disorder treatment at St Louis Behavioral Medicine Institute combines individual treatment plans with a variety of treatment methods that will specifically address the issues of the individual seeking treatment.
 We highly value evidence based treatment and are committed to incorporating the latest research in our practice.
 Therapeutic approaches to treatment of eating disorders are aimed at enhancing self-understanding, self-acceptance, self-regulation, emotional awareness and tolerance, and interpersonal skills.

-Dr. Laura Huff, Director of SLBMI’s Eating Disorders Program, discusses below on why treatment approach for eating disorders matter.
+Dr. Laura Huff, team member of SLBMI’s Eating Disorders Program, discusses below on why treatment approach for eating disorders matter.